MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 ## Mitigations

 To ensure that web compatibility is preserved as much as possible, Microsoft Edge has three mitigations to help balance enforcements in specific situations.
-These are the [Org Relationship mitigation](#org-relationship-mitigation), the [Org Engagement mitigation](#org-engagement-mitigation), and the [Compat Exceptions List](#the-compat-exceptions-list).
+These are the [Org Relationship mitigation](#org-relationship-mitigation), the [Org Engagement mitigation](#org-engagement-mitigation), and the [CompatExceptions List](#the-compatexceptions-list).

 Before diving into the mitigations, it is worth defining the concept of an "Organization" or "Org" for short.
 [Disconnect][DisconnectMain] also maintains a list called [entities.json][GitHubDisconnectMeTrackingProtectionEntitiesJson] that defines groups of URLs that are owned by the same parent organization/company.
 The tracking prevention feature in Microsoft Edge uses this list in both the [Org Relationship mitigation](#org-relationship-mitigation) and the [Org Engagement mitigation](#org-engagement-mitigation) to minimize the occurrence of compatibility issues caused by tracking prevention affecting cross-organizational requests.